nleiva/go-yang-basics/README.md

   deviation.yang
 ```

-This regenerates the Go bindings including both the base model and the deviation, applying the interface name restrictions to the generated code.
+This regenerates the Go bindings, including both the base model and the deviation, applying the interface name restrictions to the generated code.

 ### Validate Pattern Restrictions